Switzerland’s Stick’AIR stickers – what you need to know

 Stick’Air stickers

-Stick’AIR stickers, or vignettes, are part of Geneva’s differentiated traffic scheme – a new measure in Switzerland designed to improve air quality.
+Stick’AIR stickers, or vignettes, are part of Geneva’s differentiated traffic scheme – a measure that was introduced in Switzerland in 2020, designed to improve air quality.

 Coloured stickers are used to identify the polluting potential of a car and divide vehicles into six different emissions-based categories.